 All protests must be submitted verbally no later than 15 minutes after the tournament official closes the scales.
 This means once the tournament is over, it’s over.
 You must have at least one witness to confirm the violation other than your partner.
 The Tournament Director and/or his designee will hear protests and the decisions of the Tournament Director will be final in all matters.

 Each team may weigh-in five (5) fish per tournament with a minimum of 12 inches in length per California Department of Fish and Game regulations.
 Any team bringing more than five (5) fish to the scales will be disqualified.
-Fish will be measured on a red Wil-E-Go board with the mouth closed.
+Fish will be measured on a red Wil-E-Go board with the mouth open.
 Any team weighing in a fish shorter than the legal tournament length (12 inches) will be assessed a one (1) lb. penalty plus the loss of all short fish.
 Any infraction of the California Department of Fish and Wildlife rules will result in disqualification.
 A penalty of one half (.50) lb. per dead fish will be deducted from the total weight.
 Any team returning late to the host marina (inside the 5 mph zone/buoys) at the official end of tournament time will be penalized at the rate of one (1) lb. per minute late up to 10 minutes.
 After 10 minutes, no weight will be allowed.
 Only largemouth, spotted, red eye, or smallmouth bass will be scored.
 When presenting fish to be measured, the contestants cannot touch the fish while the official takes the measurement.
 Once fish are presented to the weigh master, they immediately become the “official catch” of the contestant and become the possession of the weigh master to measure weigh and record as such.
 Team points will be awarded based on the finishing results of each tournament.
 Tournament standings will be determined by the total weight for the competition day.
 1st place will be awarded 100 points, 2nd place 99 points, 3rd place 98, and so on.
-All contestants not weighing fish will receive 50 show points.
+All contestants not weighing fish will receive 0 points.
 These points are accumulated throughout the season to determine the standings for the top 3 Angler-of-the-Year teams.
+Total team points for the season are calculated based on your best 5 scores.
 Tournament big bass breaks all ties and season big bass breaks AOY ties.
 To accumulate team points in more than one tournament, no change in team partners is allowed.
 If the partners change, a new team point accumulation will be started for the new team.
 No points may be transferred from one team to another.